Jakob Fuglsang: Israel–Premier Tech (2022–present)

+Fuglsang started his 2022 season racing in Spain, competing in the Volta a la Comunitat Valenciana and O Gran Camiño stage races, finishing in sixth and tenth respectively.
+He took his first victory with the team in May's Mercan'Tour Classic, attacking out of the lead group with approximately 7 km remaining, and ultimately led home a team 1–2 with Michael Woods getting the better of David Gaudu.
+He finished third overall for the second year in succession at the Tour de Suisse, also spending a day in the leader's jersey.
+He withdrew from the Tour de France, following a crash which resulted in a fractured rib.

+Fuglsang rode only four races in the first half of 2023, finishing only two – the Tour de Hongrie, and the Mercan'Tour Classic, both held in May.
+His racing was reduced due to suffering from epididymitis, following his withdrawal from the UAE Tour.

 Personal life

 Jakob Fuglsang lives in Monaco with his wife Loulou, whom he married in 2015.
 The couple have a daughter, Jamie Lou who was born in June 2017.
 Before moving to Monaco, Jakob and Loulou lived in Luxembourg where Fuglsang trained together with Andy Schleck and Fränk Schleck.
 His wife Loulou gave up her own chances of a modelling career in order to support Fuglsang in his sporting career.